 How to use ruttl: Your quick start guide

 To start using ruttl, please create a project from the main dashboard screen.
 Name your project and once it is created, please copy the URL of the webpage you would like to review and paste it inside the project.
 Click on ‘View page’ and your webpage will start loading on ruttl.

 The webpage loads in ‘Comment mode’ by default, and you shall be able to comment on any part of your webpage.
 From the bottom bar, switch to ‘Preview mode’ to simply view the entire webpage.
 Switching to ‘Edit mode’ will bring up the most of ruttl for you.

 Here, you can edit content, change font properties, replace images, change position of text, images and other web elements, change button properties, switch between desktop and mobile mode, and a lot more.
-Learn more by signing up or logging in and start using ruttl.
+Learn more by or logging in and start using ruttl.

 Understand your access in ruttl

 View access -Enables you to view all webpages inside this project, view all comments and all the edits made to web pages inside this project.
 However, you will not be able to comment or edit anything inside this shared project.

 Comment mode -Enables you to see all comments and leave your comments on live pixels of a webpage.
 You can also tag/mention your teammates or your client, and get contextual feedback on the webpages of this shared project.
 But you cannot make any edits to the webpage.